Eating to Ease PMS and Cramps: Adventures with Periods, Pt. 1

 My acupuncturist recommended less sugar and more protein and fat to help stabilize my blood sugar.
 She also thought that eliminating gluten would help with my adrenal fatigue/lagging thyroid.

-Secondly, I was Googling for natural solutions to PMS and PMDD, and I saw an article recommending spinach, yogurt, oranges...I first thought, "Ugh, how am I going to make myself eat all that healthy stuff when all I want is pizza?"
+I was also Googling for natural solutions to PMS and PMDD.
+I saw an article recommending spinach, yogurt, oranges...I first thought, "Ugh, how am I going to make myself eat all that healthy stuff when all I want is pizza?"
 And then I thought, "Oh, that sounds like the ingredients of a smoothie!"

 So, to sum up a couple years worth of experimenting, I basically moved from a carb-heavy diet to a gluten-free diet with a LOT of smoothies and more protein and veggies on a daily basis.

 It was actually somewhat easy to give up gluten.
 The less gluten I ate, the better I felt.
 I was confused because I felt sleeker, yet I didn't weigh any less when I checked.
 I finally figured out that I had always been bloated!
 Soon, eating gluten felt more like a punishment than a treat, and it was easy to say no.